dj-urg/data-mirroring-dash-application/README.md

 # data-mirroring-dash-application

-Welcome to the Data Mirroring research project, developed by Daniel Jurg, Sarah Vis, and Ike Picone at the University of Brussels.
-This project aims to facilitate user reflection on social media usage through data visualization.
-The application transforms Data Download Packages (DDPs) provided by social media platforms like TikTok and Instagram into a more readable format.
+Welcome to the Data Mirroring research project application.
+This tool transforms Data Download Packages (DDPs) provided by social media platforms like TikTok and Instagram into a more readable format.
 By processing a subset of the DDP, the application offers users insights into their data while ensuring the removal of sensitive personal information.
 Data processing occurs in real-time, guaranteeing that personal information is never stored on any server.
-Data Mirroring is designed to integrate with the 4CAT: Capture and Analysis Toolkit, enhancing the analysis of social media data.
+The tool is designed to integrate with the 4CAT: Capture and Analysis Toolkit, enhancing the analysis of social media data.

 ## Live Demo